AFLP2199/MyPersonalPortfolio/README.md

 # MyProject
 First responsive website

-Simple website with a responsive design.
+Simple website with a responsive design (HTML & CSS only).

 //Includes flexbox, so it may not work correctly on older browsers